iszczesniak/cpp/unique_ptr/index.md

 When we have a pointer of type `T *` which points to a dynamically-allocated memory location, we have two problems:

-* **the type problem**: we don't know whether it points to a single object or to an array of objects,
+* **the type problem**: we don't know whether a pointer points to a single piece of data or to an array of data,

 * **the ownership problem**: we don't know whether *we* or *someone else* (i.e., some other programmer who implemented some other part